ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 ## I want to use Medium, LinkedIn, Facebook, Twitter/X, etc. as my website

 Unfortunately, this is something that will break the webring.

 Since you do not own your content on these platforms they are incompatible with a webring's approach.
 This is why some of these services are offered as optional links you can add.

 ## I want to suggest a new social media service to add

 I'm definitely open to suggestions!
-I will not allow [Twitter/X](https://twitter.com/) or [Threads](https://www.threads.net/), due to ethical issues I have with each platform.
+That said, I will not allow [Twitter/X](https://twitter.com/) or [Threads](https://www.threads.net/), due to ethical issues I have with each platform.

 If you have a suggestion for a service other than those two, please [create an issue](https://github.com/ericwbailey/a11y-webring.club/issues/new) so we can chat it out.